Ii v i open triads 5

 Triads Within Seventh Chords

 Now let's get to the essential point of this lesson : How to extract triads from seventh chords in order to use them over a common progression used in jazz, the II V I sequence.
-The first reflex would be to take the first three notes of each tetrad chords which, are obviously triads.

 Remember that tetrad chords are actually triads with an additional note that can be a minor seventh (b7) or a major seventh (7).
 But, playing these triads don't have much interest.